-And when it comes to hanging baskets, you want at least arching branches or fronds, draping foliage and even trailing vines and stems, for a cascading effect.
+When it comes to hanging baskets, what you’d ideally want are arching branches or fronds, draping foliage, or even trailing vines and stems to achieve that cascading effect.

 Fortunately, many forest plants do just this: from the very popular golden pothos to ferns, you can find a variety with these characteristics that suits your design, décor, and even the volume you want to fill with green foliage.

-When we talk about “low light” we mean corridors and places where the your houseplant will be in the shade most of the day.
+On the other hand, “low light” refers to corridors or spots where your houseplant will be tucked away in the shade for the majority of the day.

 But which hanging plants can thrive in these condition?